 8. Make reasonable adjustments to help those with disabilities return to work.

 If an employee’s absence is associated with a condition classed as a disability under the Equality Act, you’re obliged to consider reasonable adjustments that will help them to return to work.

-Examples of reasonable adjustments could be changing working times or hours, reducing or changing duties within the role, adjusting the working environment, e.g. investing in specialist equipment.
+Examples of reasonable adjustments could be a phased return to work, reducing or changing duties within the role, or adjusting the working environment, e.g. investing in specialist equipment.